ARCH 213 Cultural Resource Practicum (2)

 ARCH 350 Special Topics in Archaeology (4)

 This course focuses on a topic in archaeology that is not fully covered in existing courses.
 Content will vary from semester to semester.
+This course may be repeated for credit when the topic differs.
 Prerequisite: ANTH 106 or ANTH 109 or CLST 207 or CLST 208 or CLST 220.

 ARCH 444 Independent Study (2 or 4)